RishiRaj22/coding_shout/README.md

-# Codechef Shout
+# Coding Shout
-Frustrated of staring at your screen waiting for the result of your codechef submission to pop up, relax and let this extension notify you as soon as the results appear.
+Frustrated of staring at your screen waiting for the result of your Codeforces and Codechef submission to pop up?
+Relax and let this extension notify you as soon as the results appear.
 It uses text to speech to say the result, or if you prefer being silently notified, there is an option for that too.

+Note that it currently doesnot handle System testing.

 # Demo
 ![Demo](demo.gif)